-The most significant difference between the capital adequacy regulations in place before 1 July 2012 and the new Basel II regulations (discussed further in "Basel II" below) is on the calculation of risk-weighted assets related to credit risk.
+Basel II.
+The most significant difference between the capital adequacy regulations in place before 1 July 2012 and the new Basel II regulations is the calculation of risk-weighted assets related to credit risk.
 The new regulations seek to align more closely the minimum capital requirement of a bank with its borrowers' credit risk profile.
 The impact of the new regulations on capital adequacy levels of Turkish banks will largely stem from exposures to the Turkish government, principally through the holding of Turkish government bonds.
-While the previous rules provided a 0% risk weight for exposures to the Turkish sovereign and the Central Bank, the rules of Basel II require that claims on sovereign entities and their central banks be risk-weighted according to their credit assessment, which currently results in a 100% risk weighting for Turkey; however, the Turkish law implementing Basel II principles in Turkey (i.e., the "Turkish National Discretion") revises this general rule by providing that all Turkish Lira-denominated claims on sovereign entities in Turkey and all foreign exchange-denominated claims on the Central Bank will also have a 0% risk weight.
-As a result of these implementation rules, the impact of the new regulations is expected to be fairly limited when compared to the previous regime.
-The BRSA has announced that these new regulations will result in a decrease of 0.20% in the capital adequacy levels of the Turkish banking system as of 31 July 2012.
-This figure is consistent with the Bank's own experience and thus no additional capital needs are projected for the Bank in the short term due to this change in the regulatory capital adequacy framework.
+While the previous rules provided a 0% risk weight for exposures to the Turkish sovereign and the Central Bank, the rules of Basel II require that claims on sovereign entities and their central banks be riskweighted according to their credit assessment, which currently results in a 50% risk weighting for Turkey; however, the Turkish rules implementing the Basel principles in Turkey (i.e., the "Turkish National Discretion") revises this general rule by providing that all Turkish Lira-denominated claims on sovereign entities in Turkey and all foreign currency-denominated claims on the Central Bank will have a 0% risk weight.
+As a result of these implementation rules, the impact of the new regulations has been fairly limited when compared to the previous regime.
+The BRSA has announced that the migration from the previous regime to Basel II regulations has had an effect of an approximately 0.20% decline in the capital adequacy levels of the Turkish banking system as of 31 July 2012.
+This figure is consistent with the Bank's own experience (with its capital adequacy actually increasing slightly due to its diversified portfolio of retail loans, which benefit from certain preferential capital treatments) and thus no additional capital needs are projected for the Bank in the short term due to this change in the regulatory capital adequacy framework.